ItsTSV/AppliedAdvancedDeepRL/README.md

 domain; though there might be some other simulated environments as well, if there is enough time and computational resources ;)

 ### Implemented algorithms:
+All the implementations are self-contained, meaning that the logic -- optimization methods, training loops, neural networks, etc. -- are kept in a single directory that corresponds to each algorithm.
+The only code shared amongst the algorithms is for logging (Weights & Biases) and environment control (Gymnasium).
+This keeps the implementations more clear, for a price of very slight redundancy.

 - [x] Proximal Policy Optimization (PPO)
 - [x] Soft Actor-Critic (SAC)
-- [ ] Rainbow DQN implemented, but abandoned -- will be switched for TD3 or something like that ;)
+- [ ] Twin Delayed Deep Deterministic Policy Gradient (TD3)

 ### Environments to solve:
 - [ ] MuJoCo
   - [x] Swimmer-v5
   - [x] Hopper-v5
   - [x] HalfCheetah-v5
+  - [ ] Walker2D-v5
-- [ ] Gymnasium-Robotics
+  - [ ] Ant-v5

 ### Trained models:
 I already trained some models.
-Storing them in GitHub repository ain't exactly a good idea; I will temporarily do it, but later on, models will be stored on Hugging Face instead.
-You can find them [here](https://huggingface.co/collections/ItsTSV/reinforcement-learning-in-robotic-and-simulated-environments).
+So far, they are stored in ```models``` folder.
+Will be changed soon, hopefully.

 ### Training logs and videos:
-Training logs and videos will be stored on Weights & Biases, later on Streamlit presentation page.
+Training logs and videos are be stored on Weights & Biases, later on Streamlit presentation page.
 For now, they remain private.

 ### Training and testing agents